 Exercise is one of the key components of a healthy life, but it can be the first part of our routine to slip when things get hectic or stressful.
 Finding time to exercise will provide meaningful benefits to your body, self-esteem, and overall mental health.
 Regular activity can help lower your risk for a host of issues like heart disease, stroke, and cancer.
 If you’re considering adding exercise to your weekly plans, remember that variety is key.
 Though we tend to focus on “cardio” exercises like running, resistance training—like weightlifting—is extremely important, especially as we age.
-Working correctly with weights tones your muscles and brings benefits like increased fat loss, better mental focus, cardiovascular protection, and stronger bones.
+Working correctly with weights tones your muscles and brings benefits like increased fat loss, better mental focus, cardiovascular health, and stronger bones.
 Having stronger muscles make functional tasks in the rest of your life easier and more fun, which can only help boost your wellbeing.

 3. Quit smoking

 Smoking is the major cause of lung cancer, and lung cancer is one of the most common and deadly cancers among women.
 Smoking is also linked to many other health problems, including heart disease, stroke, and chronic obstructive pulmonary disease.
-When you quit smoking, you increase life expectancy, improve your health, protect your family from secondhand smoke, gain energy, improve your sense of taste and smell, and improve the look of your skin and teeth.
+When you quit smoking, you increase life expectancy, improve your health, keep your family safe from secondhand smoke, gain energy, improve your sense of taste and smell, and improve the look of your skin and teeth.
 You will also save money that can be put towards more fulfilling wellbeing boosters!
 If you’re having trouble quitting on your own, see your doctor for help, and check out the resources provided by the American Lung Association to help support your smoking cessation journey.

-4. Limit alcohol use
+4. Limit alcohol intake

 It seems that alcohol is everywhere in our society, and it can be an easy substance to find when we want to unwind or “be social”.
 It’s important to know that women who drink can vastly improve their wellbeing by finding healthier ways to relax and socialize.
 Certain negative health risks associated with drinking—like liver disease, cognitive decline, and heart problems--are higher for women than for men at similar levels of consumption.
 Cutting alcohol provides many health benefits, like better sleep, weight loss, and improved skin tone.
 If you haven’t tried it lately, cutting out or reducing alcohol intake is worth the effort.
 If you get in the habit of avoiding booze, you may find yourself with more time, energy, and money to pursue other ways of improving your wellbeing.
 For more information on the effects on alcohol on your health, check out this fact sheet from the CDC.